Stellantis, CATL plan factory in Europe to make cheaper EV batteries

 In Europe, Stellantis -- the owner of brands including Jeep, Peugeot, Fiat and Alfa Romeo -- is building three gigafactories, in France, Germany and Italy through its ACC joint venture with Mercedes (MBGn.DE) and TotalEnergies (TTEF.PA), specialising on NMC chemistry.

-"Affordability is a key and that's where LFP is today the best technology you can find on the market in that compromise between autonomy and cost," Picat added.
-"That's where we bring that second very important stage to our strategy in Europe".

-CATL Chairman and General Manager Robin Zeng said the partnership "will be a decisive step on both parties' journey towards carbon neutrality goals".

-Under Tuesday's agreement, CATL will also initially supply LFP batteries to the Franco-Italian automaker for EVs in its passenger car, crossover and small and medium sized SUV segments.
+Under Tuesday's agreement, CATL will initially supply LFP batteries to Stellantis for EVs in its passenger car, crossover and small and medium-sized SUV segments.

-Since its creation in early 2021 through the merger of Fiat Chrysler and Peugeot maker PSA, it has lined up several supply agreements for materials needed for its global EV production.